bikowalczyk/saveinsta.me/readme.md

 <p>Instagram doesn’t allow their users to download a picture or video from their site directly.
 To achieve this users must use a 3rd party software.</p>
 <p>The problem with this is that there is a lot sites to choose from.
 Most of which is slow, filled with irritating ads, or doesn’t work at all!</p>
 <h4 id="sounds-scary-right-makes-you-want-to-quit-ig-at-all">Sounds scary right?
 Makes you want to quit IG at all!</h4>
-<p>Now you don’t need to get rid of your favorite social media app just yet! <strong>Just read to the end of this article to learn how to make the most of IG possible</strong></p>
+<p>Now you don’t need to get rid of your favorite social media app just yet! <strong>Just read and learn how to make the most of IG possible</strong></p>
 <h2 id="what-makes-saveinsta.me-the-best">What makes <a href="http://SaveInsta.me">SaveInsta.me</a> the best</h2>
 <ul>
 <li>Great intuitive design!